Lake Superior Chippewa: Origins

 At some point before 1650, the Ojibwe split into two groups near what is now Sault Ste.
 Marie, Michigan.
 They believed this to have been one of the stops in their migration that their prophets predicted; it was part of the westward path of the Anishinaabe from the Atlantic Coast.

 Ojibwe who followed the south shore of Lake Superior found the final prophesied stopping place and "the food that grows on water" (wild rice) at Madeline Island.
 During the late 17th century, the Ojibwe at Madeline Island began to expand into other territory.
 They had population pressures, a desire for furs to trade, and divisions over relations with French Jesuit missions.
 For a time they had an alliance with the Eastern Dakota.

-Beginning about 1737, they competed for nearly 100 years with the Eastern Dakota and the Fox tribes in the interior of Wisconsin, west and south of Lake Superior.
+Beginning about 1737, they competed for nearly 100 years with the Eastern Dakota and the Meskwaki tribes in the interior of Wisconsin, west and south of Lake Superior.
 The Ojibwe were technologically more advanced, and acquired guns through trade with the French, which for a time gave them an advantage.
 They eventually drove the Dakota Sioux out of most of northern Wisconsin and northeastern Minnesota into the western plains.

 The Lakota were pushed west, where they eventually settled in the Great Plains of present-day Nebraska and the Dakotas.
 The Ojibwe successfully spread throughout the Great Lakes region, with colonizing bands settling along lakes and rivers throughout what would become northern Michigan, Wisconsin and Minnesota.
 La Pointe on Madeline Island remained the spiritual and commercial center of the nation, and is listed on the National Register of Historic Places.

-Sub-nation
+Sub-nations

 The Lake Superior Chippewa are numerous and contain many bands.

 A separate sub-nation, known as the Biitan-akiing-enabijig (Border Sitters), were located between the Ojibwe of the Lake Superior watershed and other nations.
 The Biitan-akiing-enabijig were divided into three principal Bands: